zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### toolbar.tools `Array`

-An `Array` value with the list of tools displayed in the ListBox's Toolbar.
-Tools are built-in ("moveUp", "moveDown", "remove", "transferAllFrom", "transferAllTo", "transferFrom", "transferTo").
+A collection of tools that are used to interact with the ListBox.
+The built-in tools are:

-The "moveUp" tool moves up the item that is currently selected by the end user.
+- "moveUp" - moves up the selected ListBox item(s)
+- "moveDown" - moves down the selected ListBox item(s)

-The "moveDown" tool moves down the item that is currently selected by the end user.
+- "moveDown" - moves down the selected ListBox item(s)

-The "remove" tool removes the item(s) that are currently selected by the end user.
+- "remove" - removes the selected ListBox item(s)

-The "transferAllFrom" tool moves all items from current ListBox widget to the target widget related with `connectWith` option.
+- "transferTo" - moves the selected item(s) from the current ListBox to the target defined in the [connectWith](/api/javascript/ui/listbox#configuration-connectWith) option

-The "transferAllTo" tool moves all items from target widget related with `connectWith` option to the current ListBox widget.
+- "transferFrom" - moves the selected item(s) from the ListBox defined in the [connectWith](/api/javascript/ui/listbox#configuration-connectWith) option to the current ListBox

-The "transferFrom" tool moves all selected items from current ListBox widget to the target widget related with `connectWith` option.
+- "transferAllTo" - moves all items from the current ListBox to the target defined in the [connectWith](/api/javascript/ui/listbox#configuration-connectWith) option

-The "transferTo" tool moves all selected items from target widget related with `connectWith` option to the current ListBox widget.
+- "transferAllFrom" - moves all item(s) from the ListBox defined in the [connectWith](/api/javascript/ui/listbox#configuration-connectWith) option to the current ListBox

 #### Example